fracaludo/RankChem/README.md

 [![Streamlit App](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://rankchem.streamlit.app/)

+## ❗❗ Important
+The package displays the wrong active sites and the ranking is often wrong.
+This is due to fukui dictionnaries/global descriptors inconsistencies from morfeus-ml or xtb-python.
+This issue is out of our reach.
+Sorry :(

 ## 🔎 References an documentation

 Here is some useful reading on the packages that we used to create this project.